IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader shall use the information in DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString to construct valid WADO-RS URLs that conform to the semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107] to retrieve the corresponding original DICOM objects or rendered images.

-A Report Reader that supports the Series/Study Navigation Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.
+A Report Reader that supports the Advanced Image Viewing Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.

 #### 1:52.1.1.4 Rendered Report Reader